 At Oxbow Academy, every experiential activity is designed to enhance our clinical program.
-Equine Assisted Psychotherapy or EAP, is just such an activity.
+Equine Assisted Psychotherapy (EAP) is just one such activity.
 Students learn about themselves and others by participating in activities with horses.
-Then they process, or discuss, the experience and their thoughts, beliefs, behaviors and patterns with staff and therapists.
+They process and discuss their thoughts, beliefs, behaviors, and patterns with staff and therapists.

-EAP is not learning to ride or even how to handle a horse.
+EAP is not learning to ride or how to handle a horse.
 It consists of a variety of activities performed while the student is near the horse but not astride.
-All Oxbow students are required to participate in equine experiential therapy.
-Our Equine Directors, Tony and Brita North, along with our Clinical Director, Todd Spaulding, are all EAGALA certified (Equine Assisted Growth and Learning Association) and have been able to advance our Equine program to address sex-specific issues for each of our students.
+Our equine directors, Tony and Brita North, along with our clinical director, Todd Spaulding, are all EAGALA trained (Equine Assisted Growth and Learning Association).
+They have advanced our equine program to address sex-specific issues for each of our students.

-Horses provide a natural opportunity for some of our students to overcome fear and develop confidence.
+Horses provide a natural opportunity for our students to overcome fear and develop confidence.
 The size and power of the horse are naturally intimidating to many people.
 Accomplishing a task involving a horse, in spite of fear, creates confidence.
-It also makes for wonderful metaphors when dealing with other intimidating and challenging life situations.
+It connects well with and opens up discussion about other intimidating and challenging life situations.

 In some ways, horses are very similar to humans.
-They have defined roles within the herd and they have distinct personalities, attitudes and moods.
+They have defined roles within the herd and have distinct personalities, attitudes, and moods.
 What works with one horse might not work with another.
 At times, they may seem stubborn and defiant.
-They like to have fun.
-Students soon realize they have a lot in common with the horses.
-Recognizing these parallels is very effective therapeutic technique.
+At other times, they like to have fun.
+Students soon realize that they have a lot in common with the horses.
+Recognizing these parallels is an effective therapeutic technique.

 Horses are sensitive to non-verbal communication and respond to whatever messages the individual/group send at any given moment.
 These responses give the individual and the treatment team instant feedback.
 That information helps make the student aware of his current behavior patterns and motivates change to develop new ones.

-Our horses know their job and do it very well.
-They have proven reliable indicators of tension between boys or issues in residential living.
+Our horses know their job and do it well.
+They have proven to be reliable indicators of tension between boys or issues in residential living.
 While there is always a specific therapeutic goal for each equine activity, we often find ourselves changing plans based on feedback from our four-legged colleagues.

 Imprinting is a special component of our equine experiential.
 Every year we have at least one foal born.
 When possible, we try to give our students the opportunity of seeing the foal’s birth.
-Within about 24 hours after the baby’s birth, our students have the opportunity to touch and rub the tiny horse.
-Ears, nose, feet, belly are all rubbed or stroked to help the horse become unafraid of people and the kind of handling it will experience later in life.
-Through this experiential activity, students see the importance of families, the effects of positive versus negative touch, trust and relationships.
+Within about twenty-four hours after the foal’s birth, our students have the opportunity to touch and rub the tiny horse.
+The ears, nose, feet, and belly are all rubbed or stroked to help the horse become unafraid of people and the kind of handling it will experience later in life.
+Through this experiential activity, students see the importance of families, the effects of positive versus negative touch, and trust in relationships.

 Paint the Pony